sysfce2/Counter-Strike_yapb-docs/docs/configuring.rst

 Determines the method how bots checks if wall/obstacle is penetrable.

-If set to ``1`` bots will try to shoot thru walls more active, even unrealistically.
+If set to ``1`` bots will try to shoot through walls more actively, even unrealistically.
-If set to ``2`` bots will use algorithm from original PODBot, and shoot thru walls less.
+If set to ``2`` bots will use algorithm from original PODBot, and shoot through walls less.

 The ``2`` method is consuming a bit more CPU power than the ``1`` method.